iPhone crashing on Dec. 2? Here's the fix!

 - Repeat for all the apps you want to disable.

-Why does this keep happening?
+Why do date/time bugs keep happening?

 Seriously.
 You'd figure Apple would have torn any all time-based code apart by now and stamped all of this out.
 Once is a bug.
 Twice is a bad bug.
 More than that, it's a problem beyond the code.